Importance of servicing by trained technicians using genuine Apple displays

 These notifications don’t affect your ability to use your iPhone or your display.

-You will see a notification on your Lock screen for the first 4 days that you use your device and in the Settings app for 15 days.
+You will see a notification on your Lock screen for the first 4 days you use your device and in the Settings app for 15 days.
 After that period, you can find the notification by going to Settings > General > About.